Excellent Swimmers With Impeccable Form Innocent and Chaste

 whose spending was unending

-and for why does she need that hat, dress, coat, car, piano, TV, set of dishes
+and for why does she need that hat, dress, coat, car, piano,

-or sterling silver cutlery
+or sterling

 and religion with its rules